 Price range: $4 – $35

-What it does: Is a device used to tightly join and secure objects together with pressure from both sides.
+What it does: Clamps are used to tightly join and secure objects together with pressure from both sides.

-An example: You may need to glue two pieces of wood together for a shelf, table, etc. and using one (or more) clamps will help you keep your boards together for long periods of time while the glue dries, or you can also use them as an extra “hand” to hold your project together until you get a nail or two in it.
+An example: You may need to glue two pieces of wood together for a shelf, table, etc. and using one (or more) clamps will help you keep your boards together for long periods of time while the glue dries, such as building this hexagon tray or farmhouse side table.

-Our recommendation: It will ultimately depend on the size of your project as they range from 12″-48″ in length.
+Our recommendation: The size of clamps you need will ultimately depend on the size of your project as clamps range from 6″-48″ in length.
 Having a few different sizes on hand is always helpful.